jabadge/website/pages/physics.md

 These fields are all reported in units of megapascals - meters - years.
 This unit system is a little unusual; we borrowed it from the package [Elmer/ICE](https://elmerice.elmerfem.org/).
-It has the advantage of making certain physical constants, like the Glen flow law rate factor, live in a fairly sensible numerical range, whereas the values are often either gigantic or impossible small in MKS units.
+It has the advantage of making certain physical constants, like the Glen flow law rate factor, live in a fairly sensible numerical range, whereas the values are often either gigantic or tiny in MKS units.

 ### Momentum conservation

 J.D.
-Forbes in 1848 was the first Western scientist to correctly identify the motion of glaciers as being a result of viscous fluid flow.
+Forbes in 1848 was the first Western scientist to correctly identify viscous deformation as the reason why glaciers flow.
-In his original paper on the subject, Forbes has a wonderful quote about this realization of his:
+In his original paper on the subject, Forbes has a wonderful quote about this realization:

 > There is something pleasing to the imagination in the unexpected analogies presented by a torrent of fiery lava and the icy stream of a glacier.